Diverse learning needs demand diverse strategies.

 Nikos J. Mourtos is a professor and the Director of the Aerospace Engineering Program at SJSU.
 He received his Ph.D. degree in Aeronautical and Astronautical Engineering from Stanford University.
 He has developed and taught 20 courses in a variety of aerospace, mechanical, and general engineering subjects.
 His research interests encompass Aerodynamics, Aircraft Design, and any aspect of Teaching, Learning, and Assessment in Engineering Education.
 He has served as the Faculty Instructional Development Coordinator for the College of Engineering (1996-2002), a Faculty-in-Residence for Innovative Pedagogy for the SJSU Center for Faculty Development and Support (1998-2002), the Assessment Coordinator in the Department of Mechanical and Aerospace Engineering (2002-2006), and the Assistant Director for the SJSU Center for Faculty Development and Support (2006-2008).
 He has published extensively on engineering education topics such as active, cooperative, and problem-based learning, teaching and learning styles, teaching and assessing problem solving and design skills, and program assessment.
 He conducts faculty workshops on course design and in particular on how to teach and assess process skills, as a way to prepare students for a globalized economy.
 His current focus is on engineering design skills and in particular integrating art as a way to enhance students' creativity and innovation in engineering design.

-Lisa Oliver is the chair for the Department of Educational Leadership at San José State University in the Connie L. Lurie College of Education.
+Lisa Oliver is an Associate Professor in the Department of Counselor Ecuation at San José State University in the Connie L. Lurie College of Education.
 Prior to her appointment as chair, Dr. Oliver served as associate professor and graduate program coordinator for the Department of Counselor Education.
 She is currently the treasurer for the Society for Cross-Cultural Research and a Faculty-in-Residence for Student Academic Success Services.
 Her areas of research and interest include: identity development, multicultural education, globalization in higher education, cultural psychology, student retention, and community engagement.
 Dr. Oliver received her Ph.D. in Counseling Psychology from Stanford University.

 Joyce Osland, Ph.D. is the Lucas Endowed Professor of Global Leadership and the Executive Director of the Global Leadership Advancement Center at San José State University.
 Joyce co-founded the Global Leadership Lab (GLLab) in the College of Business at San Jose State University and is an internationally known specialist in international management and experiential learning with over 90 publications, including Global Leadership: Research, Practice, and Development.
 She has won numerous awards for scholarship and teaching.
 Dr. Osland does executive education and consulting with companies, non-profits and universities in the areas of organization development and global competency development.